provision-pc/scoops/README.md

 ## Overview

 **[Install Doctor](https://install.doctor)** is a web service that makes it easy to install your favorite software.
 It is a service maintained by [Megabyte Labs](https://megabyte.space) and is used as a front-end for anything that involves installing and provisioning systems.
 This repository is just one small part of Install Doctor.
+It is the Homebrew tap for users who wish to use Homebrew to install the software we support.

 <a href="#requirements" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>